2F1P/Free-FlameCord/README.md

 # Free FlameCord

 FlameCord is a Waterfall fork or modification that adds antibot features, exploit prevention systems, performance improvements, removal of unused features, library updates and application layer ddos mitigation.
-Made by linsaftw compiled by FluffyFoxUwU
+Made by linsaftw compiled by @FluffyFoxUwU or @FuchsFuchs1

 # Support the Original Creator by purchasing it from MCMarket